This smoked meatloaf recipe is a classic!

 Keep the lid closed for even heat distribution.

-Should You Use a Load Pan for Smoked Meatloaf?
+Should You Use a Loaf Pan for Smoked Meatloaf?

-Ideally, the meatloaf mixture should be holding firm in its shape so it doesn’t crumble on the grill.
+Ideally, the meatloaf mixture should hold its shape so it doesn’t crumble on the grill.

 It’s natural for the meat load to crumble a bit during smoking, so place it on a cookie tray or disposable aluminum foil loaf with short sides.